culturecreates/artsdata-data-model/_architecture/overview.md

 ### Data consumers

-Data consumers, such as listing sites, search engines, government bodies and Arts Organizations wanting to use the data, can call the Artsdata Query API that provides several methods available from an iCalendar feed to a RESTful API, to a SPARQL endpoint (read only) or obtain a triples data dump serialized as N-Quads.
+Data consumers, such as listing sites, search engines, government bodies and Arts Organizations wanting to use the data, can call the Artsdata Query API that makes several methods available, from an iCalendar feed to a RESTful API, to a SPARQL endpoint (read only).
+Or they can obtain a triples data dump serialized as N-Quads.
 An account is required and used to store personal configurations if desired.
 The data from Artsdata.ca is CC0 and can be used in other applications without any restrictions.